modomoto/COSS/README.md

 ## CSS
   Using COSS as a framework/styleguides requires the use of SASS, LESS, variables and Mixins in our CSS code.
 It is not necessary that our project already uses SASS but it is required to start using COSS.

-  It is not allowed to use color codes or pixels in the CSS, only variables
+  It is not allowed to use color codes or pixels in the CSS, instead we use variables.

   ```SCSS
    // bad